J3 League: Future plans

-Some sources claim that J3 was intended to reach up to 60 clubs in the future, being split into three regionalized divisions running in parallel.
+Some sources claimed that J3 was intended to reach up to 60 clubs in the future, being split into three regionalized divisions running in parallel.

+At the end of January 2023, the J.League removed its 100 Year Plan status from application requirements for J3 licenses as part of revisions to the division's club licensing regulations.
+In December, the J.League voted to adopt a fall–spring format, beginning in 2026–27.
+The regular season will begin in August and pause for a winter break between December and February, with the final matches played in May.

 Timetable

 Crest

 On 20 December 2022, the J3 League logo colour was changed to blue for the 2023 season prior to the 10th anniversary of Japan's third-tier professional league below J1 and J2, whose respective logo colours are red and green.